DoctorLai/steem/README.md

 ## Quickstart

 Just want to get up and running quickly?
 We have pre-built Docker images for your convenience.
-More details are in our [Quickstart Guide](https://github.com/steemit/steem/blob/master/doc/exchangequickstart.md).
+More details are in our [Quickstart Guide](./doc/quickstart.md).

 ## Building

 We **strongly** recommend using one of our pre-built Docker images or using Docker to build Steem.
-Both of these processes are described in the [Quickstart Guide](https://github.com/steemit/steem/blob/master/doc/exchangequickstart.md).
+Both of these processes are described in the [Building Steem](./doc/building.md)

-But if you would still like to build from source, we also have [build instructions](https://github.com/steemit/steem/blob/master/doc/building.md) for Linux (Ubuntu LTS) and macOS.
+But if you would still like to build from source, we also have [build instructions](./doc/building.md) for Linux (Ubuntu LTS) and macOS.

 ## Dockerized P2P Node